Kermit the Frog puppeteer said he was fired for trying to collaborate

 Cheryl Henson, Jim Henson’s daughter, posted on Facebook saying that Whitmire's story was “ridiculously self serving [sic]” and that Whitmire had turned her father’s iconic character into a “bitter, angry, depressed victim.”

-However, Whitmire claims that he was the one suggesting that the writers and executives were portraying Kermit as a depressed character and he had attempted to get the beloved character back on track.
+However, Whitmire claims that he was the one suggesting that the writers and executives were portraying Kermit as a depressed character, and said he had attempted to get the beloved character back on track.

+"I was pushing against it with all my might — trying to be collaborative and nice about it, but saying, 'Guys, you really need to pay attention to this.
+This is going to damage the character.
+We’re going to damage the character beyond repair,'" Whitmire said.

 Related: Kermit the Frog Puppeteer Fired for ‘Unacceptable’ Conduct, Muppets Studio Says